IEEE-U-of-U/IEEE-PCB-Workshop-Fall-2025/Week02/README.md

 ## Recording

-Recording posted to YouTube: TBD
+Recording posted to YouTube: https://www.youtube.com/watch?v=6XEiJGNwWo4

 ## Files
 ### Altium Design File Reference.zip
 Altium Files for the Week02 Workshop.
 Includes all necessary files to follow along in the session.

 ### Altium Workshop Week 02 - Schematics and Components.pdf
-Workshop introduction presentation.
-Used to cover a basic intro before covering the ECAD software.
+Workshop presentation covering schematic libraries and symbols.
+Also introduced external tools like SamacSys to assist with symbol creation.

 ### KiCAD Design File Reference.zip
-KiCAD Files and Library for the Week01 Workshop.
+KiCAD Files and Library for the Week02 Workshop.
 Includes all necessary files to follow along for most of the session.